Hunter Biden enters not guilty plea after deal falls apart

 After the deal collapsed, Hunter Biden entered a not guilty plea.

-Hunter Biden attorney's Christopher Clark called the deal "null and void" after a prosecutor told the judge that Biden isn't immune from future charges in the investigation.
-The disagreement represented a potentially fatal blow to the deal -- but the two sides are still negotiating, trying to salvage the deal.

-The president's son had agreed as part of a deal to enter guilty pleas on the counts of willful failure to pay income tax, and admit to felony gun possession.
-Under the original agreement, it was unlikely the president's son will face prison time, which had angered Republicans.
+The president's son had previously agreed to enter guilty pleas on the counts of willful failure to pay income tax, and admit to felony gun possession.
+Under the original agreement, it was unlikely the president's son would face prison time, which had angered Republicans.

-Noreika had early questions about the outside claims that the investigation was insufficient, but both sides in the case said that they did not see evidence of that.
+But Hunter Biden's attorney, Christopher Clark, called the deal "null and void" after a prosecutor told the judge that Hunter Biden isn't immune from future charges in the investigation.

+The two sides had huddled in a corner of a courtroom in Delaware after it became clear the initial plan was faltering.
+The effort was, in essence, high-stakes negotiation in real time, with a federal judge and a gallery full of reporters standing by.
+It failed.

+White House press secretary Karine Jean-Pierre said as the hearing was wrapping up that "the president, the first lady, they love their son and they support him as he continues to rebuild his life."

+"This case was handled independently, as all of you know, by the Justice Department under the leadership of a prosecutor appointed by the former president, President Trump," Jean-Pierre said.
+"So for anything further, as you know and we've been very consistent from here, I'd refer you to the Department of Justice and to Hunter's representatives who is his legal team obviously, who can address any of your questions."

-What was Hunter Biden charged with and what is the plea deal?
+What was Hunter Biden charged with and what was the plea deal?

-Hunter Biden was charged with two misdemeanor tax offenses and a felony firearm offense.
+Hunter Biden is charged with two misdemeanor tax offenses and a felony firearm offense.

-The deal included an acknowledgement that drug use was a contributing factor in his gun possession charge.
-A source with knowledge of the agreement said the diversion plan is expected to mean that for two years, Hunter Biden must remain drug-free and can't commit additional crimes.
-If he fulfills this successfully, the gun count would be dismissed.
+The deal prior to Wednesday's court session included an acknowledgement that drug use was a contributing factor in his gun possession charge.
+A source with knowledge of the agreement said the diversion plan was expected to mean that for two years, Hunter Biden must remain drug-free and can't commit additional crimes.
+If he fulfilled this successfully, the gun count would be dismissed.
 This does not amount to a guilty plea.

-Noreika, the judge, on Wednesday asked both Biden's attorneys and prosecutors questions related to the the gun diversion agreement, and indicated she wanted to be sure he isn't only pleading guilty because of that program.

 The two misdemeanor tax charges relate to Hunter Biden's willful failure to pay taxes for 2017 and 2018.
 A filing indicates Hunter Biden earned more than $1.5 million in income each year.
 He has since fully repaid back taxes and fines, including $2 million reportedly paid to the federal government last year, with the help of a loan from his personal attorney.
 The felony gun charge relates to his possession of a handgun by a drug user in 2018.
 The filing identifies the gun as a Colt Cobra 38SPL, and Weiss said in a statement that Hunter Biden had it for 11 days in October 2018.